nouri89/metryx/README.md

 ## Running the application

-After cloning the repo you will have to npm install the following dependencies : "chart.js" ,"react-bootstrap", "react-chartjs-2", "react-table". when installed you can start the react app with the command "npm start".
+After cloning the repo you will have to npm install the following dependencies : "react-bootstrap", "react-chartjs-2", "react-table". when installed you can start the react app with the command "npm start".

 ### Further work if more time availbe
 Further work if more time available